 - The minimum number of full time course credits per semester is 12 for undergraduates and 9 for graduate students.
 You are expected to maintain full-time registration and make normal progress toward your degree.

 - Obtain PRIOR authorization from you Designated School Official (the International Student Advisor) BEFORE dropping below full course of study, withdrawing from classes, or taking a leave of absence.
 There are very limited exceptions to the full-time requirement – so you must consult the DSO in advance of any drop below full-time, or you will be in violation of your status.

 Change of Address

-If you are planning to transfer to another institution, you are required by law to notify the DSO before the end of the semester.
+If you are planning to transfer to another institution, you must notify the DSO before the end of the semester.
+The transfer of the SEVIS record must be completed within a 60 day period after completion of studies or a student’s last enrollment date.
 Your new school cannot issue you a Form I-20 until we have released your immigration record to them.

 Optional Practical Training

 Students who are completing a degree program and are planning to do Optional Practical Training (OPT) must make an appointment with an international student advisor to discuss the application process (instructions and requred forms are available on the ISSS website).
 Applications can be sent to USCIS up to 90 days prior to your program completion date.

 Students who have graduated and are not doing OPT must leave the U.S. within 60 days of the completion of the program, or transfer to a higher level of degree program.